 Public liability insurance for a carpenter or joiner, for less than £59* per year

 Not on comparison sites — save money by coming direct to usQuick Online Quote

 What is carpenters & joiners insurance?

-Working as a carpenter, you know that while your work can be incredibly rewarding, it can also be risky.
+Whether you work as a joiner or a carpenter, public liability insurance can offer crucial financial cover in the event that your work leads to any damage or accident befalling either you, your team, or a member of the public as a result of your work.
 Whether you work as a one man band or you have a carpentry business and employ staff of your own, you want to protect what you’ve built, with insurance you can trust.

 Why do you need carpenters & joiners insurance?

 At Tradesman Saver, our carpenters insurance policy was designed to suit the needs of those in the trade.
 This provides all-encompassing cover which wraps up all the important details in one comprehensive policy.
 Say your nail gun accidentally pierces a water pipe while you’re attaching a skirting board, leading to serious flooding.
 Without public liability insurance, you would have to pay out of pocket to cover the damages and repairs.
 Carpenters insurance can give you peace of mind in knowing that your business will be safe from any unforeseen circumstances.